Raunak0713/AspireAI/README.md

 - Integrated Lucide icons to represent each feature, improving the clarity and engagement of the section.
 #### **Commit #8** : [Features Section Enhancement]
 - Redesigned the Features Section using ShadCN cards to present information in a visually appealing format.
--Added Lucide icons to represent features, enhancing clarity and user interaction.
+- Added Lucide icons to represent features, enhancing clarity and user interaction.
 #### **Commit #9** : [Database Design Completion]
 - Finalized the design of all key database schemas, ensuring optimal structure and efficient data storage.
 - Indexed relevant fields to improve query performance and data retrieval speed.
+#### **Commit #10** : [User Schema Enhancements & Route Sync]
+- Developed Create User Mutation to enable seamless user creation in the database.
+- Added Query to fetch existing users by Clerk ID for efficient data retrieval.
+- Implemented route to sync Clerk with the database, ensuring data consistency.